beeware/toga/docs/how-to/contribute-code.rst

       (venv) C:\...>tox -e py-core -- tests/path_to_test_file/test_some_test.py

 These tests paths are relative to the ``core`` directory.
-You won't get a coverage report when you run a subset of the tests.
+You'll still get a coverage report when running a part of the test suite - but the coverage results will only report the lines of code that were executed by the specific tests you ran.

 .. _run-testbed: